slerman12/UnifiedML/README.md

 ```console
 conda activate ML
 ```

+> :grey_exclamation: Depending on your CUDA version, you may need to install Pytorch with CUDA via pip from [pytorch.org/get-started](https://pytorch.org/get-started/locally/)
+>
+> For example, for CUDA 11.6:
+> ```console
+> pip3 install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu116
+> ```

 [comment]: <> (For GPU support, you may need to install Pytorch with CUDA from https://pytorch.org/get-started/locally/.)